dsnair/CS-graphs/graph/README.md

 ## Part 3: Implement Depth-First Traversal

-Write a function within your Graph class that takes takes a starting vertex as an argument, then performs DFT.
+Write a function within your Graph class that takes a starting vertex as an argument, then performs DFT.
 Your function should print the resulting vertices in the order they were visited.
 (Note that there are many valid paths.
 Return any one of them.)

 ## Part 3.5: Implement Depth-First Traversal using Recursion

-Write a function within your Graph class that takes takes a starting vertex as an argument, then performs DFT using recursion.
+Write a function within your Graph class that takes a starting vertex as an argument, then performs DFT using recursion.
 Your function should print the resulting vertices in the order they were visited.
-Note that there are multiple valid paths that may be printed.
+(Note that there are many valid paths.
+Return any one of them.)

 ## Part 4: Implement Breadth-First Search

-Write a function within your Graph class that takes takes a starting vertex and a destination vertex as an argument, then performs BFS.
+Write a function within your Graph class that takes a starting vertex and a destination vertex as an argument, then performs BFS.
 Your function should return the shortest path from the start vertex to the destination vertex.
-Note that there are multiple valid paths.
+(Note that there are many valid paths.
+Return any one of them.)

 ## Part 5: Implement Depth-First Search

-Write a function within your Graph class that takes takes a starting vertex and a destination vertex as an argument, then performs DFS.
+Write a function within your Graph class that takes a starting vertex and a destination vertex as an argument, then performs DFS.
 Your function should return a valid path (not necessarily the shortest) from the start vertex to the destination vertex.
-Note that there are multiple valid paths.
+(Note that there are many valid paths.
+Return any one of them.)